 In conclusion, customs charges are a means for national customs to regulate import and export trade, and their role includes maintaining national revenues, protecting domestic industries, promoting international trade balance, and protecting national security.
 Customs charges need to be reasonably formulated and adjusted according to the characteristics and needs of different countries and regions in order to ensure fair, transparent and sustainable development.

 If there is anything you do not understand, feel free to contact us, we will be happy to answer your questions for free!

 As a customs clearance agent, whether it is export clearance or import customs clearance, as long as you have doubts may wish to look at it.

 Do you want to importing into China, but don't know what regulations to follow?
-If you have any other questions, ask us and we will get back to you within 24 hours.
+If you have any questions, ask us and we will reply as soon as possible.